4sp1r3/nigel/timesheet.md

 ## 1 April 2015 (2hrs)

+* ok so I was right, and wrong.
+Deap does just stringify the objects, but I'm expected to create the primitives in a way such that doesn't present as a problem.
+Tried some different algorithms and they didn't have the same issue, but time to put more effort into the construction of the primates.
+* still confused about the PrimitiveSetTyped inputs & outputs; what they do and how to use them—if at all!
+    - oh! maybe it declares the start args/type and end-type so gen program has start/end nodes.
+* thinking to try doing triangles.
+Give it 3 2D points and a 2D "photo" of a triangle.
+It has to move the points to better match the shape of the photo.
 * well that's odd—I did solely work on this yesterday, quite a bit, although there were substantial distractions, I clocked a few hours.
 But most of that time was drained away by a preference switch back to pycharm; thus run up a new venv, then trying to get the 'photo's of the triangles to inline into notebook.
 Bah!
 Just call it 2hrs actually 'on point'.